CircleCI-Public/config-preview-sdk/docs/parameters.md

     - run: make test
 ```

-Steps are expanded into their parent array.
+Steps passed as parameters are expanded and spliced into the array of existing steps.

 ```yaml
 jobs: